 Fun Canvas Painting Ideas For Kids

 Why stick to a bland background?
-Make this canvas paintings for kids look striking with a dark background and a contrasting piece of art that stands out.
+Make these canvas paintings for kids look striking with a dark background and a contrasting piece of art that stands out.
 Paint the canvas black.
-Then take duct tapes in different sizes and stick them on the board in a variety of shapes.
+Then take duct tape in different sizes and stick them on the board in various shapes.
 Go all flowery or geometrical – it’s just what your kid wants to do.
-If you are using a dark colored duct tape, you might want to use a light background.
+If you are using dark-colored duct tape, you might want to use a light background.
 It depends on how you want the tape collage to look like.
-Simply get your child to have the fun of pulling out, bending, turning and pasting the tapes on the board.
-It is a simple and easy canvas painting for kids of all age groups.
+Get your child to have fun pulling out, bending, turning, and pasting the tapes on the board.
+It is a simple and easy canvas painting for kids of all ages.

 Your canvas will look more like a utility board with this one.
 Paint the background in a dark shade.
 Use strips of paper or any other torn papers, post-its, and white duct tapes and stick them on the board.
 Put up the board on the walls around the places that you pass by the most.
 You will be surprised with a notice or a reminder that your little one has left for you.
 You could also use it to discipline your kids and to keep your check lists.

 You could either paint or make little photo frames on the canvas.
-If you paint, make sure you have pasted cellophane or duct tape to hold the images on the canvas.
-If you wanted to get more ‘crafty’, you could use squares of cardboard with edges held by ice-creams sticks.
+If you paint, have pasted cellophane or duct tape to hold the images on the canvas.
+If you wanted to get more ‘crafty’, you could use squares of cardboard with edges held by ice cream sticks.
 Stick these pockets on canvas.
 The canvas looks like a photo frame board that can be hung at just about any favorite corner of your house.

 Kids could imprint their initials on the canvas.
 It will turn out to be brilliant for their bedrooms.
 And it’s quite a neat idea ;) Here is all you will need to do.
 Get the canvas.
-Get acrylic paints – in all the colors possible.
+Get a palette full of acrylic paints – in all the colors possible.
 You will need masking tape to make the monograms.
 Pull out the masking tape to make the initials of your children’s names.
 Stick it on the board.
-Use broad paintbrushes for the coloring.
+Use broad brushes for the coloring.
 It will be ideal to paint the background.
 Once that is done, ask the kids to streak, smear and fudge over the board in all color combinations.
 Let the paint dry.
-Once dry, you must peel of the duct tape.
+Once dry, you must peel off the duct tape.
 The impression of the initial left behind will look amazing on the canvas.
-It is a colorful and simple canvas painting ideas for kids that can make by themselves.
+It is a colorful and simple canvas painting ideas for kids that they can make by themselves.

-Your kids could have an amazing graffiti masterpiece – even if they aren’t graffiti artistes, they could become one.
-Get pencils, market pens, paints, sprays, scrapper, masking tape, and, of course, the canvas ready.
+Your kids could have an amazing graffiti masterpiece – even if they aren’t graffiti artists they could become one and later display them at an exhibition in their school gallery.
+Get pencils, marker pens, paints, sprays, scrappers, masking tape, and, of course, the canvas ready.
 Think of the word you want to write.
 Or simply re-create the following.

 There are loads of other links on the internet that will help you become an expert graffiti artist on canvas.

-Make patterns of ribbon or lockets or loops…or just about anything that you can make with a thread.
+Make patterns of ribbon, lockets, loops, or anything you can make with a thread.
 Simply make shapes with the help of threads.
-Dip the threads in the desired paints and imprint the doodles on canvas.
-Don’t be surprised if you child comes up with cute little things like that of a butterfly or something more grotesque like a devil’s horns ;)
+Dip the threads in the desired paints and imprint the doodles on the canvas.
+Don’t be surprised if your child comes up with cute little things like that of a butterfly or something more amusing.

 Transform the canvas into a zoology, botany or an entomology specimen keeper!
 It could be a good learning experience for kids as well.
 Gather a variety of flowers, leaves or stems.
 If you can find dead butterflies or grasshoppers, you might want to stick them too on the canvas.
-Your kids can learn the shapes, the colors and – technically – the morphology of plants.
-Who knows, stuff like this might turn out to be cool archives as they progress towards higher grades.
+Your kids can learn the shapes, the colors, and – technically – the morphology of plants through this project.
+Who knows, stuff like this might turn out to be cool archives as they progress toward higher grades.